-Program participants attend small classes (approximately 15 students) taught by Pomona College faculty during their summers as rising sophomores, juniors, and seniors.
+PAYS scholars attend small classes (approximately 15 students) taught by Pomona College faculty during their summers as rising sophomores, juniors, and seniors.
 The faculty work with Pomona College students who serve as program teaching assistants (TAs).
-Each summer, all PAYS scholars participate in two core faculty-taught courses, Math/Problem Solving and Critical Inquiry: Analysis and Writing.
+Each summer, every PAYS scholar participates in two core faculty-taught courses, Math/Problem Solving and Critical Inquiry: Analysis and Writing.

 The mathematics faculty focus on developing scholars' problem solving skills.
 Scholars work on problem sets that review mathematical concepts from the past school year, as well as those requiring the exercise of reasoning abilities and a willingness to work through a range of possible solutions.
 Students are given at least one hands-on exercise each week that involves collecting and plotting data.

 The writing faculty assign college-level material including poetry, journal articles, and textbook selections, all related to a common theme.
 For example, in summer 2009, the PAYS scholars considered several questions in their readings: What does it mean to be a person of my race in today's world?
 How does the economy impact race?
 What do we learn by looking at the intersections of race, economy, and environment?
 As is common in liberal arts colleges, students are expected to actively contribute to class discussion.

-Beyond the faculty-taught courses and the Pomona-student-led electives, rising 12th graders are given the rare opportunity to work on a significant research project under the direction of a Pomona College faculty member.
-Scholars who will be entering their senior year will spend 10-15 hours per week engaged in these projects, which culminate with a poster presentation of their research findings at the closing ceremony.
+Beyond the faculty-taught courses and the TA-led electives, rising seniors are given the rare opportunity to engage on a significant research project under the direction of a Pomona College faculty member.
+Scholars who will be entering their senior year will spend 10-15 hours per week taking part in these projects, which culminate with a poster presentation of their research findings at the closing ceremony.
 Past areas of research have included Math, Chemistry, Sociology, and Theater.
 Last summer's research projects included: Learn the Basics of Web Development and Build Your Own Website, Investigating Cultural Climate and Mental Health, Computational Chemistry, Cuentos/Stories From My Neighborhood, and History, Music, and Protest.